Dr. Tamara Zach

 By Dr. Tamara Zach MD — May 05, 2026

-If your child's doctor has recommended an electroencephalogram — more commonly known as an EEG — it's completely natural to feel a mix of concern and confusion.
+If your child's doctor recommended an electroencephalogram (an EEG), you probably have questions.
 What does the test involve?
 Will it hurt?
 What are they looking for?
-As a parent, navigating medical terminology while also managing your child's anxiety (and your own) can feel overwhelming.
-At Rose Medical Pavilion in Phoenix, Dr. Tamara Zach MD and her team work with Arizona families every day to make this process as clear and comfortable as possible.
-This guide breaks down everything you need to know about pediatric EEG testing — from what it is to what happens after the results come in.
+Sorting through medical terms while managing your child's anxiety and your own is a lot.
+At Rose Medical Pavilion in Phoenix, Dr. Tamara Zach MD and her team work with Arizona families every day to make the process clear and comfortable.
+Here's what you need to know about pediatric EEG testing, from what it is to what happens once the results come in.

-An EEG is a non-invasive diagnostic test that measures the electrical activity in the brain.
-Your child's brain is constantly generating tiny electrical signals as neurons communicate with one another.
-An EEG records these signals through small, flat metal discs called electrodes that are placed on the scalp.
-The resulting readout — a series of wave patterns — gives a neurologist like Dr. Zach detailed insight into how your child's brain is functioning.
+An EEG is a non-invasive test that measures electrical activity in the brain.
+Your child's brain constantly generates tiny electrical signals as neurons talk to each other.
+An EEG records those signals through small, flat metal discs called electrodes placed on the scalp.
+The readout, a series of wave patterns, shows a neurologist like Dr. Zach how your child's brain is functioning.

-Children may be referred for an EEG for a variety of reasons, including:
+Children get referred for an EEG for several reasons:

 • Suspected or confirmed pediatric seizures

-• Unexplained episodes of staring, spacing out, or loss of awareness
+• Unexplained staring, spacing out, or loss of awareness

 • Sudden behavioral changes or developmental regression

-• Evaluation of sleep disturbances, including sleep apnea or nocturnal episodes
+• Sleep disturbances, including sleep apnea or nighttime episodes

 • Follow-up monitoring after a neurological event

-It's important to understand that being referred for an EEG does not automatically mean your child has epilepsy or a serious neurological condition.
-Many children undergo EEGs that return completely normal results.
-The test is simply one of the most valuable tools available for examining brain activity in detail.
+A referral for an EEG doesn't mean your child has epilepsy or a serious neurological condition.
+Plenty of children have EEGs that come back completely normal.
+The test is one of the better tools for looking at brain activity in detail, nothing more.

-This is one of the most common questions Dr. Tamara Zach MD hears from Arizona parents — and the reassuring answer is yes, an EEG is entirely safe, and no, it does not hurt.
-The electrodes placed on your child's scalp only record electrical activity; they do not send any electricity into the brain or body.
-There are no needles, no radiation, and no sedation required for a standard EEG.
+Dr. Tamara Zach MD hears this constantly from Arizona parents, and the answer is reassuring: an EEG is safe, and it doesn't hurt.
+The electrodes on your child's scalp only record electrical activity.
+They send nothing into the brain or body.
+No needles, no radiation, no sedation for a standard EEG.

-Some children feel mild discomfort from the gel or paste used to secure the electrodes, and the process of applying them can feel a bit tedious — especially for younger or more active kids.
-However, most children tolerate the procedure well, particularly when a parent or caregiver is present throughout.
+Some children find the gel or paste used to secure the electrodes mildly uncomfortable, and applying them can feel tedious, especially for younger or more active kids.
+Most children handle the procedure fine, particularly with a parent or caregiver in the room the whole time.

-Preparation can make a significant difference in how smoothly the test goes.
-Dr. Zach's team will provide specific instructions ahead of your appointment, but general guidelines often include:
+Preparation changes how smoothly the test goes.
+Dr. Zach's team will give you specific instructions, but the general guidelines usually look like this:

-• Wash your child's hair the night before and avoid applying any conditioner, oils, or styling products, as these can interfere with electrode adhesion.
+• Wash your child's hair the night before and skip conditioner, oils, or styling products, which interfere with electrode adhesion.

-• Sleep deprivation may be requested for certain types of EEGs.
-A sleep-deprived EEG can more easily capture abnormal brain activity that occurs during drowsiness or light sleep.
-In Phoenix's warm climate, keeping a child awake can be easier in cooler indoor settings — plan accordingly during Arizona's intense summer months.
+• Some EEGs require sleep deprivation.
+A sleep-deprived EEG can catch abnormal brain activity that shows up during drowsiness or light sleep.
+Keeping a child awake is easier in a cool indoor setting, so plan around Arizona's summer heat.

-• Continue all medications unless your neurologist specifically instructs otherwise.
+• Keep your child on all medications unless your neurologist tells you otherwise.

-• Bring comfort items for young children — a favorite toy, stuffed animal, or tablet with headphones can help keep them calm and still during the test.
+• Bring comfort items for young children.
+A favorite toy, stuffed animal, or tablet with headphones helps them stay calm and still.

-The technician will carefully apply electrodes to specific points on your child's scalp using a water-soluble gel.
-Once in place, your child will be asked to lie still, sometimes with eyes closed.
-During the recording, the technician may ask your child to breathe rapidly for a few minutes or will expose them to flickering lights — these are standard techniques used to provoke any underlying abnormal brain activity that might not appear at rest.
-The entire procedure typically takes between 45 minutes and 90 minutes, depending on the type of EEG ordered.
+The technician applies electrodes to specific points on your child's scalp using a water-soluble gel.
+Once they're in place, your child lies still, sometimes with eyes closed.
+During the recording, the technician may ask your child to breathe rapidly for a few minutes or expose them to flickering lights.
+These are standard ways to provoke underlying abnormal activity that might not show up at rest.
+The whole thing takes 45 to 90 minutes, depending on the type of EEG.

 After the EEG

-Once the test is complete, the gel is washed out and your child can return to their normal routine immediately.
-Dr. Tamara Zach MD will review the recorded brainwave data and discuss the findings with you, typically within a few days.
-She will explain what the patterns indicate, whether any follow-up testing is needed, and what the next steps in your child's care plan look like.
+Once the test ends, the gel washes out and your child goes back to normal right away.
+Dr. Tamara Zach MD reviews the brainwave data and discusses the findings with you, usually within a few days.
+She'll explain what the patterns mean, whether any follow-up testing is needed, and what the next steps in your child's care look like.

-Not all EEGs are the same.
-Depending on your child's symptoms and history, Dr. Zach may recommend one of several formats:
+EEGs aren't all the same.
+Depending on your child's symptoms and history, Dr. Zach may recommend one of these:

-• Routine EEG: A standard 20–40-minute recording, typically the first step in evaluation.
+• Routine EEG: a standard 20–40-minute recording, usually the first step.

-• Sleep-deprived EEG: Conducted after limiting your child's sleep the night before to increase the likelihood of capturing abnormal activity.
+• Sleep-deprived EEG: done after limiting your child's sleep the night before to improve the odds of catching abnormal activity.

-• Ambulatory EEG: Your child wears a portable EEG device for 24–72 hours at home, allowing for monitoring during everyday activities and sleep — especially useful for children whose episodes don't occur predictably in a clinical setting.
+• Ambulatory EEG: your child wears a portable device for 24 to 72 hours at home, which allows monitoring during everyday activities and sleep.
+This helps with children whose episodes don't happen on schedule in a clinical setting.

-• Video EEG: Combines EEG recording with simultaneous video monitoring to correlate brainwave patterns with visible physical behavior during an episode.
+• Video EEG: pairs EEG recording with video monitoring to match brainwave patterns with visible behavior during an episode.

-Understanding EEG results requires the trained eye of a board-certified pediatric neurologist.
-If your child's EEG shows abnormal activity, it doesn't automatically lead to a diagnosis — the findings must be interpreted alongside your child's full clinical picture, history, and symptoms.
-Dr. Zach takes a thorough, family-centered approach to explaining results in plain language, outlining what the findings mean and what they don't.
+Reading EEG results takes a board-certified pediatric neurologist.
+Abnormal activity on your child's EEG doesn't automatically mean a diagnosis.
+The findings have to be read alongside your child's full clinical picture, history, and symptoms.
+Dr. Zach explains results in plain language, walking through what the findings mean and what they don't.

-For Arizona families navigating additional support, it's worth knowing that children diagnosed with neurological conditions may qualify for services through the Arizona Early Intervention Program (AzEIP) for those under age three, or through AHCCCS (Arizona's Medicaid program), which covers pediatric neurology evaluations and follow-up care for eligible families.
-Dr. Zach's office team is experienced in working with Arizona insurance providers and can help guide you through the process.
+Children diagnosed with neurological conditions may qualify for services through the Arizona Early Intervention Program (AzEIP) for those under age three, or through AHCCCS (Arizona's Medicaid program), which covers pediatric neurology evaluations and follow-up care for eligible families.
+Dr. Zach's office team works with Arizona insurance providers regularly and can help you through the process.

-If your child has been referred for an EEG or you're concerned about seizures, unexplained episodes, or neurological symptoms, you don't have to navigate it alone.
-At Rose Medical Pavilion in Phoenix, Dr. Tamara Zach MD provides compassionate, expert pediatric neurology care tailored to the needs of Arizona families.
-Our team is here to answer your questions, ease your child's anxiety, and ensure you have the information you need at every step.
+If your child has been referred for an EEG, or you're worried about seizures, unexplained episodes, or neurological symptoms, you don't have to handle it alone.
+At Rose Medical Pavilion in Phoenix, Dr. Tamara Zach MD provides pediatric neurology care built around the needs of Arizona families.
+Our team answers your questions, eases your child's anxiety, and makes sure you have the information you need at every step.

-Reach out to Rose Medical Pavilion today to schedule a consultation or EEG evaluation — because when it comes to your child's brain health, clarity and confidence matter.
+Contact Rose Medical Pavilion today to schedule a consultation or EEG evaluation.
+Your child's brain health deserves clear answers.

 Schedule an Appointment